inxomnyaa/customui/README.md

 - Create custom UI's
 - Send/close them to/from players
 - Handle the data/replies
+- Dynamically generate window data
 - Include as viron into your plugins to create new UI's

-- Dynamically generate window data
-# How to use:
+# How to use this repo?
+NEW!
+In-depth explaination in the wiki!

 Check out the source of the example plugin (customuitest).
-Theres a text file explaining where the library files have to go.

-Othervise compile your plugin using the library as virion, either by uploading it to GitHub and let Poggit do it for you [(Compiling a virion with Poggit)](https://github.com/poggit/support/blob/master/virion.md#compiling-a-virion-with-poggit), or via the virion library

-How that is done you can read here: [(Compiling a virion without Poggit)](https://github.com/poggit/support/blob/master/virion.md#compiling-a-virion-without-poggit)
-# TODO:
-- [ ] Everything
-- [x] Rewrite Everything to not-messed-up Steadfast code
-- [x] Add Events
-- [ ] User's failure - prevention (noob protection)
+It is a full example of registering, sending and handling responses via plugins :)

+# How do i code with it?
+When developing plugins, you want to get [DEVirion](https://github.com/poggit/devirion), and load a virion from source.

+Read [the virion support information](https://github.com/poggit/support) and the [customui wiki](https://github.com/xenialdan/customui/wiki) for more in-depth explainations